This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - 1 cup milk

 - 1 can (11 oz.)
 Mexi-corn canned corn with green and red peppers

 - 1 cup enchilada sauce

-- 2 cups cheese (Mexi-blend, cheddar, Colby Jack)
+- 1 cup shredded cheese (Mexi-blend, cheddar, Colby Jack)

-- In a skillet, brown the beef with the taco seasoning and beef broth.
-Remove from the pan and set aside.
+- 1 lb ground beef, 2 tbsp taco seasoning, 1 medium onion, 4 garlic clovesPreheat the oven to 350°.
+In a skillet, brown the beef with the taco seasoning, onion, and garlic.
+Drain the fat and set aside.

-- Garnish with more green onions and olives and serve with sour cream and salsa!
+- Remove from the oven and allow to set for 5-10 minutes.
+Garnish with green onions and/or cilantro and serve with sour cream and salsa!